 Pennsylvania Advance Directive Form

-A Pennsylvania advance directive specifies an individual’s wishes for end-of-life scenarios and selects a medical attorney-in-fact to represent them in such situations.
+A Pennsylvania advance directive specifies how a person wants to be treated if they become sick and selects their health care agent to represent them in such situations.
 The document provides guidance for medical professionals in the event that the individual loses the ability to communicate.

 Pennsylvania Advance Directive Form

-A Pennsylvania advance directive specifies an individual’s wishes for end-of-life scenarios and selects a medical attorney-in-fact to represent them in such situations.
+A Pennsylvania advance directive specifies how a person wants to be treated if they become sick and selects their health care agent to represent them in such situations.
 The document provides guidance for medical professionals in the event that the individual loses the ability to communicate.

-A Pennsylvania advance directive specifies an individual’s wishes for end-of-life scenarios and selects a medical attorney-in-fact to represent them in such situations.
+A Pennsylvania advance directive specifies how a person wants to be treated if they become sick and selects their health care agent to represent them in such situations.
 The document provides guidance for medical professionals in the event that the individual loses the ability to communicate.

 1. Home »